 Stomach fat is more harmful

-Fat stored into fat cells is less harmful than fat stored in muscles, the heart, and other organs.
-But where those fat cells are also makes a difference and people who gain weight around the middle have a higher risk of heart disease and diabetes than people who gain weight in the hips and thighs.
+Fat stored in fat cells is less harmful than fat stored in muscles, the heart, and other organs.
+But where those fat cells also make a difference and people who gain weight around the middle have a higher risk of heart disease and diabetes than people who gain weight in the hips and thighs.

 A study conducted by Duke University showed that overweight men and women who averaged 30 minutes of vigorous exercise six days a week for six months, lost eight percent of their visceral fat.